laciKE/intelmq/docs/user/bots.md

 **`additional_grouping_keys`**

 (optional, list) By-default events are grouped by the E-Mail-Address into buckets.
 For each bucket one E-Mail is sent.
 You may add more fields to group-by here to make potentially more buckets.
-Side-effect: Every field that is included in the group-by is ensured to be uniqe for all events in the bucket and may thus be used for templating.
+Side-effect: Every field that is included in the group-by is ensured to be unique for all events in the bucket and may thus be used for templating.
 Note: The keys listed here refer to the keys in the events (in contrast to the CSV column names).
 Default: `[]`